juanjdp1983/user-app/README.md

 ### To view your H2 in-memory database

 The 'test' profile runs on H2 in-memory database.
 To view and query the database you can browse to http://localhost:8080/h2-console.
-Default username is 'sa' with a blank password.
+The default username is 'sa' with a blank password.
 Make sure you disable this in your production profiles.
 For more, see https://goo.gl/U8m62X

-It is recommended to create a database file in the user's home, in this case with the name of test.mv.db
+It is recommended to create a database file in the user's home, in this case with the name test.mv.db

 ![Alt text](h2-console.png?raw=true "H2 Console")